Amrit Desai: Career

-In 1966, during his first visit to India since his arrival in the United States, Swami Kripalvananda gave him initiation and further instruction in kundalini yoga.
-In 1966, after returning to the U.S., he left his job to form The Yoga Society of Pennsylvania and teach yoga full-time.
+In 1966, during his first visit to India since his arrival in the United States, Swami Kripalvananda gave him further instruction in kundalini yoga.
+In 1966 he formed The Yoga Society of Pennsylvania and taught yoga full-time.
+The The Yoga Society of Pennsylvania was renamed the Kripalu Yoga Fellowship in 1972.
+By 1970, it had become one the largest yoga organisations at that time.